 Sangria is a Spanish red wine punch flavored with fruit and brandy.
-After its introduction at the 1964 World's Fair in New York, this punch became popular in the U.S. Today, it is one of the most popular party drinks with more variations than you can possibly drink in a lifetime.
+After its introduction at the 1964 World's Fair in New York, this punch became a hit in the U.S. Today, it is one of the most popular party drinks with more variations than you can possibly drink in a lifetime.

 Add the club soda.

-Garnish with the orange, lemon, and optional peach slices.
+Garnish with orange, lemon, and peach slices (or other seasonal fruits).

-For the orange liqueur, you can substitute triple sec, Grand Marnier, or Cointreau for curaçao.
-None of these can boast a Spanish origin, so using less-expensive varieties should do.
-Just avoid the blue curaçao as it will give a potentially off-putting tint to your sangria.
+- For the orange liqueur, you can substitute triple sec, Grand Marnier, or Cointreau for curaçao.
+Avoid the blue curaçao as it will give a potentially off-putting tint to your sangria.

 Sangria is one of those drinks that is only limited by your imagination.
 There are many sangria recipes for you to explore as well; some use white, rosé, or sparkling wine, some prefer tropical fruits or add fresh herbs, and others switch from brandy to another spirit.
 You can even transform this cocktail into a frozen ice pop!
 Use this (and other) recipes as inspiration to create your own custom sangria.

 How Strong Is Sangria?

 Despite the fact that two bottles of wine form the base for sangria, it's typically a very light punch.
 This particular recipe, for example, mixes up to an alcohol content of just 8 percent ABV (16 proof).
 That means you'll be serving a beverage that's stronger than beer but lighter than wine, and with a lot more flavor!